ishankkumar-007/canny-parallel/README.md

 # Canny Edge Detector

-This is my implementation of Sobel and Canny's Edge Detection algorithm in C++.
-In this program, I've also written up my own HashMap and Point class for my own practice.
+This is my parallel OpenMP implementation of Sobel and Canny's Edge Detection algorithm in C++.

 ## 1) Canny
 Using the program is fairly simple.
 Start by downloading or cloning the repo.
 I already have two sample images that can be used, however, you can use your own pictures.
 Just make sure to copy them into the "input_images" folder and that they're in the .pgm format.